 Process for Readiness support

-GCF Secretariat review of the readiness proposal
+Submission of the Readiness proposal

 Legal arrangements and first disbursement

 Following approval, legal arrangements are concluded with the NDA, or the delivery partner if one is nominated by the NDA, in the form of a grant agreement.
 The NDA or deliver partner entering into the grant agreement is known as the grant recipient.

 A legal opinion from the grant recipient may be required to make the grant agreement effective.
 Once the agreement is declared effective, the grant recipient submits required documents to request the first disbursement.
 Readiness resources are transferred to the designated bank account of the signing party (grant recipient) of the grant agreement.

 The grant recipient then implements readiness activities in line with the approved proposal, work plan and budget.

 The grant recipient reports to GCF, on an agreed schedule as outlined in the grant agreement, against the work plan, budget, and agreed targets, and these reports are reviewed by the Secretariat.

 Any potential revisions to the activities or budget reallocations should be discussed and approved by the Secretariat.